What is Neuromuscular Dentistry?

-Pinpointing the exact causes of a patient’s TMD can be challenging.
+Pinpointing the exact causes of a patient’s TMJ disorder can be challenging.
 Causes can be related to problems with the bite, but also from subtle issues such as stress or even posture.
-Injury to the jaw, joints, or related muscles can also lead to TMD.
-There is also thought to be a possible genetic predisposition.
+Injury to the jaw, joints, or related muscles can also lead to TMJ.
+There may also be a possible genetic predisposition.
 Here are some causes:

 - Grinding or clenching the teeth

 - Movement of the soft cushion or disc between the ball and socket of the joint

 - Stress, which can cause a person to tighten facial and jaws muscles or clench the teeth

 - Pain or tenderness in your face, jaw joint area, neck, and shoulders, or in and around the ears when you chew or otherwise open your mouth

 - Jaws that get “stuck” or “lock” either open or closed